In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Not all mentor relationships require you to spend money to glean from their experiences.
 Sometimes their blog will be full of ideas, tips and tricks for you to learn from for free.

 Find someone whose story inspires you and find out if they offer coaching, mentoring, or products you can purchase.
-“I purchased a course and then hired Carrie as my mentor,” explains Gina.
+“I purchased a course and then hired Carrie as my coach,” explains Gina.

 “The course taught me what I needed to know to immerse myself in the world of freelance writing and get my business up and running.
 Working with a mentor has been huge!
 I’ve shortened my learning curve immensely and don’t feel like I’m alone trying to figure out this whole new world/career.”

 Gina’s been a full-time freelance writer for just over 8 months, and I’ve been doing this for almost 4 years.
 So yeah, asking for help and investing in products or courses can dramatically reduce the time it takes to go from $0 – $4,000 a month. #justsayin

 She shares 5 in-depth lessons with actionable advice to help kickstart your writing career.
 I don’t currently offer any products for writers who are in the beginning stages, which is why I wanted to get my hands on this ecourse for YOU.

 As I mentioned in the beginning, I got my start in the online business world as a freelance writer and it’s something I will always be doing.